whyamistilleatin/technical-writing-localization-portfolio/README.md

 # Technical Writing & Localization Portfolio | Xinyue Chen 陈心悦

-I am a recent MA Translation and Localisation graduate seeking Technical Writer roles that require strong English writing, structured documentation, and localization awareness.
+I am a recent MA Translation and Localisation graduate seeking Technical Writer roles that require clear English writing, well-organized documentation, and localization awareness.

 My academic background is in translation and localisation, and my previous experience in game system design shaped my interest in user flows, information structure, and cross-functional communication.
 This portfolio shows how I am applying that background to technical documentation through self-directed and coursework-based samples.